Bardet-Biedl syndrome (BBS)

 Living with BBS

 There are many services and accommodative and assistive resources available to people and families with BBS.
-Visit the Foundation’s Living and Thriving pages to learn about many of the vision-related resources.
+Visit the Foundation’s Low Vision Resources page to learn about many of the vision-related resources.
 A low vision specialist can help recommend the resources that are right for you or your loved one.

 Genetic testing is available for BBS.
 It helps with attaining an accurate diagnosis.
 It also helps assess the risk of passing the disorder from parent to offspring.
 A patient with an accurate diagnosis is in a better position to understand which emerging treatment approaches and clinical trials are most appropriate for them.